-Creating a culture of learning in your organization benefits both the employees and the company, but it doesn’t happen overnight.
+Creating a culture of learning in your organisation benefits both the employees and the company, but it doesn’t happen overnight.
 Instructors often struggle to engage people while training, and this can lead to gaps in retention.

 In this blog, we’ll cover what interactive training sessions look like, why interaction is so critical and how to increase it, and how collaborative technology can help build engagement.